 Read more about becoming a Field Partner.

-We currently work with 47 Field Partners in 19 countries around the world.
+We currently work with dozens of Field Partners in multiple countries in Asia, Africa, The Pacific and The Caribbean.
 The majority of our kits are sent to sub-Saharan Africa and you can view a map of our Field Partners here